 Who doesn’t love a good shortcut to raising more money?
+Enter the growth hacks for small nonprofits.

 Just imagine finding a magic pill that could bring donations down on your head like the spring rains?